-The country has been targeted by various armed groups and has experienced frequent and intense killings and clashes, with catastrophic humanitarian consequences.
+The country is targeted by various armed groups and is affected by intense and recurring clashes and killings, that have had terrible humanitarian consequences.

-Most displaced persons travel to urban areas and larger towns near their place of origin and are hosted and housed by the local population, putting pressure on the limited resources of these communities, which show great solidarity.
-Various community, governmental and non-governmental humanitarian organizations are working together to respond to the emergency.
+Most displaced persons go to urban areas or larger towns near their place of origin.
+There, they are hosted and housed by the local population that is showing great solidarity despite its limited resources.
+As a result, this puts a lot of pressure on the water, sanitation and hygiene (WASH) infrastructures and on household items of the host populations.
+The various stakeholders: communities, states and humanitarian organizations, are coordinating in order to respond to the emergency.

 - 40,1% poverty rate